meirad/meirad.github.com/README.md

 The only part of this website that's copyrighted is the Skeleton.css etc. Currently looking for a replacement to make this website completly uncopyrighted.

 This website is based on Bitters by Gwen Bell, but is not an instance of Bitters.
-In the future I will convert it over though.
+It runs both Bitters and Bootstrap.
+But isn't based on Node.js.
+In the future I might convert it over to Bitters, if I don't, I'll make it it's own creature.
+This is a work in progress.

+This website blank slates, all letters can be found in the Archive.
+The life stream isn't backed up, 100% blank slate.